 - Small part.
 He's the only member of the 'gang' besides Ernie that is given anything specific

-to do, since he fetches a doll from a nearby girl to coax Pat behind a fence so that the gang can steal his clothes for
+to do, since he fetches a doll from a nearby girl to coax Mortimer behind a fence so that the gang can steal his clothes for

 Ernie.
 In the surviving footage, his is little more than a bit part.

 - Small part.
-He appears as (presumably) Jimmy's little brother, who advises him to refine
+He appears as (presumably) Billy's little brother, who advises him to refine

-himself if he wants to compete with Pat.
+himself if he wants to compete with Mortimer.
 This is a fairly small part for Jackie, at least in the surviving footage.
 It

 isn't absolutely clear whether or not he appeared in the pilot version of the film.

 - (1.)
 The girl who hands her doll to Mickey.
 This may be the girl that Maltin & Bann listed as Mary Kornman in

 the second edition of their book, but I don't think it's her, even if she's wearing a brunette wig.

 - (2.)
 Five more boys in the gang.